redhat-developer/lsp4ij/docs/DeveloperGuide.md

 ```

-Once the declaration is done, your server should appear in the LSP console:
+A that point, once the declaration is done, your server should appear in the `LSP Consoles` view:

 ![My LanguageServer in LSP Console](./images/MyLanguageServerInLSPConsole.png)

-## Declare mapping with extension point
+## Declare file mappings

-Once the server is defined, you need to associate an IntelliJ language with the `server` defined by the id attribute.
+Once the server is defined in your `plugin.xml`, you still need to associate an IntelliJ language with the `server` defined by the id attribute.
 You can use three kinds of mappings:

 * [Language mapping](#language-mapping) with the `com.redhat.devtools.lsp4ij.languageMapping` extension point